Last Updated on March 30, 2022 by Chenée Lewis

 - ⅓ cup (33 g) chopped green onion

-- 3 tbsp (44 ml) chopped cilantro leaves
+- 3 tablespoon (44 ml) chopped cilantro leaves

 - Heat vegetable broth and one tablespoon of olive oil in a medium saucepan over medium-high heat.
-Bring to a boil.
+Bring to a boil.1 ⅓ cup vegetable broth, 5 tablespoon extra-virgin olive oil

 - Once broth is boiling, remove from heat and stir in couscous.
 Cover and let sit for 5 minutes, then remove cover and fluff couscous.
-Set aside.
+Set aside.1 cup uncooked couscous

 - Heat a cast-iron skillet or sauté pan over high heat.
 Once hot, add corn kernels cut off the cob and cook, stirring occasionally, until lightly charred.
-Remove corn from pan and let cool.
+Remove corn from pan and let cool.3 ears fresh sweet corn

-- In a large bowl, whisk together lime juice, remaining ¼ cup of olive oil, dijon mustard, maple syrup, cumin, and chili powder.
+- In a large bowl, whisk together lime juice, remaining ¼ cup of olive oil, dijon mustard, maple syrup, cumin, and chili powder.5 tablespoon extra-virgin olive oil, ¼ cup lime juice, 1 tablespoon dijon mustard, ½ teaspoon ground cumin, 1 tablespoon maple syrup, ½ teaspoon chili powder

-- Add charred corn and all remaining ingredients to bowl and toss to coat with the vinaigrette.
-Serve immediately or store in refrigerator up to 4 hours.
+- Add charred corn, couscous, and all remaining ingredients to bowl and toss to coat with the vinaigrette.
+Season to taste with salt and peppper.
+Serve immediately or store in refrigerator up to 4 hours.⅔ cup canned chickpeas, ½ cup chopped seedless cucumbers, ½ cup chopped red bell pepper, ⅓ cup chopped red onion, ⅓ cup chopped green onion, 3 tablespoon chopped cilantro leaves, 1 cup grape tomatoes

 PIN this vegan couscous salad for later!